tylerlong/markdown-plus/README.md

 - Replace js-cookie with localforage
 - Remove support for class diagram since it is not stable
 - Upgrade all dependencies to latest version, no exception
+- Must have a render finished event
+  - mdc.init must be a Promise